 Considering this coming El Niño could bring rains stronger than the 100 year storm, the Army Corps and the Flood Control District plan to remain in close coordination during the rainy season, said Leifield.
 During a flood event, the Flood Control District has a team that patrols the river, watching out for trouble areas along the levee system and the Army Corps has a team of "channel observers" who, through visual inspections, make sure there is no erosion taking place on the banks or any other type of damage that could prevent the water from being safely conveyed.
 The Army Corps has a team ready to respond if there is any trouble by warning those nearby and by getting an emergency contractor to do quick reinforcements.

 "Dependent upon mother nature and how significant the rain and the runoff is, whatever flood system we build there's a chance that it could be succeeded.
 And that's definitely the case with the L.A.
-River," said Leifield.
+River," Leifield said.

 The Army Corps does an annual routine inspection to the levees and its facilities.
 A more thorough periodic inspection happens every 5 years, conducted by a team of engineers that walk the entire levee system for a complete analysis.
 The purpose of the inspection is to "identify deficiencies that pose hazards to human life or property" and is intended to identify areas that need further studies or immediate repairs.
-The last periodic inspection took place in 2013 and rated 5 of the 8 levees as "Unacceptable" out of a rating system that ranges from "Minimally Acceptable", "Acceptable" to "Not Applicable".
+The last periodic inspection took place in 2013 and rated fice of the eight levees as "Unacceptable" out of a rating system that ranges from "Minimally Acceptable," "Acceptable" to "Not Applicable."
 The problems identified included significant amounts of vegetation and debris impeding the flow of drainage systems and erosion.
-Problems which the Corp is actively working to repair said Jay Field, spokesperson for the Army Corp of Engineers.
+Problems which the Corp is actively working to repair, said Jay Field, spokesperson for the Army Corp of Engineers.

 "The county has done a great job repairing nearly everything that has been identified as needing repairs in the periodic inspections and most of the repairs have been done.
 The Corps suffers from a lack of funding, so we haven't been able to make as many repairs as the county has made, but it is definitely on our list of work we need to accomplish," said Field.
 The Corp received more than $750,000 in funding in 2016 for channel maintenance and is currently seeking funding to complete the repairs needed between now and the end of December.

 "All the agencies are very aware of the El Niño predictions.
-Every winter we get ready, but this winter we're doing extra efforts to get ready and doing everything we can to be as ready as we can because of the prediction of a wet winter," said Leifield.
+Every winter we get ready, but this winter we're doing extra efforts to get ready and doing everything we can to be as ready as we can because of the prediction of a wet winter," Leifield said.

 - next ›